So, curious person, we meet again. If you don't see the answer to your questions here, you can contact me!

-A: Sometimes, though I frequently tire of them laying about taking up space and burn them in the backyard fire pit or give them away randomly to friends.
-I decided a few years ago to take a cue from Max Ernst and only offer prints of my collages.
-I grew weary of having to always explain to people how they were done, and having people pressing their noses up on the pieces as they peered all around my cutwork.
-I also was greatly offended when people devalued what I had created by thinking I'd just cut some creatures out of a book to use.
+A: Sometimes.
+I frequently tire of them laying about taking up space and threaten to burn them in the backyard fire pit.
+Occasionally I give them away randomly to friends.
+I decided a few years ago to take a cue from Max Ernst and only offer prints of my collage art.
+I was weary of having to always explain to people how they were done, and having people pressing their noses up on the pieces as they peered all around trying to see my cutwork.
+I also was greatly offended when people devalued what I had created by thinking I'd just cut some creatures out of a book to frame up.
 (In what universe or book would these creatures have come?!!
 They are MY creations.)

 Q: Where's the book?!!

 A: I supposed some of these art series would make lovely coffee table books, and I had not considered writing anything about it until you mentioned that.
-I'll work on it, though I suspect that I'll go the route of eBooks initially.
+I'll work on it, though I'm curious about eBooks.
 I really only write because I can't NOT write.
 I am as driven and compelled to write as I am to create art and images.
 Storytellers cannot help themselves.